ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 initialization, but PFT and column areas can evolve during the simulation.

-Previously, CLM supported up to five landunits per grid cell: soil, urban, wetland, lake, and glacier.
+CLM supports several landunits per grid cell: e.g., soil, urban, wetland, lake, glacier, and crop.
 Each of these landunits generally contains a single column, and soil columns (but not urban, wetland, lake, and glacier columns) consist of multiple PFTs.
-CLM now supports a sixth landunit, *glacier\_mec*, where “mec” denotes “multiple elevation classes”.
-Each glacier\_mec landunit is divided into a user-defined set of columns based on surface elevation.
-The default is 10 elevation classes whose lower limits are 0, 200, 400, 700, 1000, 1300, 1600, 2000, 2500, and 3000 m.
+Glacier landunits, however, can be configured to contain multiple columns, The default for glacier landunits over ice sheets is 10 elevation classes whose lower limits are 0, 200, 400, 700, 1000, 1300, 1600, 2000, 2500, and 3000 m.
 Each column is characterized by a fractional area and surface elevation that are read in during model initialization.
 The